Innovation-Web-3-0-Blockchain/Hacking-Smart-Contracts/Hacking-Project-Documentations/CONTRACTS.md

 ---

-### IntegerOverflowVulnerabilityExample Contract
+### Integer Overflow Vulnerability Example Contract

 The `IntegerOverflowVulnerabilityExample` contract demonstrates an integer overflow vulnerability by lacking the necessary checks and validations

 ### What The Hacker Can Do

-In the context of a smart contract with an integer overflow vulnerability, a hacker can potentially exploit this vulnerability to their advantage.
+If a smart contract has an integer overflow vulnerability, a hacker can potentially exploit this vulnerability to their advantage.
 Here's what an attacker could do if they discover an integer overflow vulnerability in a contract:

 1. An attacker can intentionally deposit a large amount of tokens into the contract, causing an integer overflow.
 This would make the contract's `balance` variable wrap around to a very small value, effectively granting the attacker a huge amount of tokens.